 This defense works best when you have no legal record of past drug experience.
 This may effectively convince a judge/jury that you truly did not know that the drugs were a controlled substance.
 This is as opposed to a known “user” or “dealer” trying to make this same claim.

-Health and Safety Code 11351 HS California’s law against possessing a controlled substance with intent to sell it is a felony.
+Possessing a controlled substance with intent to sell it is a felony under California Health and Safety Code 11351 HS.
 A conviction is punishable by either:

 - probation and up to a year in county jail, or